-Staying in constant touch with your former employees is the most important factor here.
+Staying in constant touch with your corporate alumni is the most important factor here.
 When you think about the type of content to keep them engaged, take into account the reasons for having an alumni program in the first place.

 Try to find out what your alumni network is fascinated about.
-Are they keen to have updates on the career information, industry news or mentoring opportunities?
+Are they keen to have updates on career information, industry news, or mentoring opportunities?
 You certainly are going to get great engagement when your business goals happen to intersect with your alumni network’s interests.

 Here we bring you some alumni content ideas: